Finding Aids

 Box 64 1967: National Negro History Week observance - suggested guidelines

-“The Free and the Fatherless" (combined biography project on Frederick Douglass, Booker T. Washington, and W. E. B. Du Bois)
+"The Free and the Fatherless" - combined biography project on Frederick Douglass, Booker T. Washington, and W. E. B. Du Bois

 Prospectus

-Box 64 Frederick Douglass section (published, in part, as Free at Last and 100 Years of Negro Freedom)
+Box 64 Frederick Douglass section (published, in part, as Free at Last and 100 Years of Negro Freedom) - research notes; typescript manuscripts (8 folders)

 Box 66, 67, 68, 69 Booker T. Washington section (published, in part, as Young Booker and 100 Years of Negro Freedom)